Greek unemployment drops to 21.7 pct in April

-ATHENS, July 6 Greece's jobless rate dropped to 21.7 percent in April from 22.0 percent in the previous month, statistics agency ELSTAT said on Thursday, but remained the euro zone's highest.
+ATHENS, July 6 (Reuters) - Greece's jobless rate dropped to 21.7 percent in April from 22.0 percent in the previous month, statistics agency ELSTAT said on Thursday, but remained the euro zone's highest.

 Unemployment in March was revised lower from 22.5 percent.